The MST/Roamer 44 jewel movement

 The rotors are pretty much the same sire (if not exactly so):

 Look at the size of the gear that's driven by the rotor:

 Now, look at the two reverser wheels in each photo.
 The ETA, like almost every automatic movement on the planet has two stamped out wheels.
 Their role in life is to go in one direction.
 Any backlash contributes to inefficiency in the winding mechanism.
 Very few movements have reverser wheels with no backlash (Omega Cal 501/503 is another one that got it right).
 The MST movement is an ingenious design with 5 rubies and 2 cams and has no backlash.
 Here's the reverser wheel opened up:

 So, there's 10 rubies just in these two wheels.
 Is that a cute little thing or what?

 The MST movement was also the only movement every used that that has ruby ball bearings in the rotor bearing.
 The "Swiss Automatics" book says they were prone to cracking and of the 3 I have 2 have steel bearings; the ruby bearing parts are no longer available.
 Perhaps they wern't such a good idea although some have obviously held up alright In all fairness the twoI have with steel bearings were well and truly butchered by hack "watchmakers" - there's no telling from what I have what's held up or not.
 They're a royal pain to photograph but you might be able to make out a hint of red here.
 It's plain as day when you look at the part in real life.

-I'll close with a few quotes from my watchmaker concerning this movement:"This is the movement Rolex SHOULD have put in the Sub".Richard Sexton
+I'll close with a few quotes from my watchmaker concerning this movement:

 "I've been doing this for 25 years and I've worked on everything; THIS movement still excites me.
 It's just brilliant."